 How 4 Loony Leftist Lies Ruined the X-Men Movies

-Six movies into the X-Men series, it’s clear that this is the superhero franchise with the most overt and unapologetic leftist sympathies.
-As the series continues with The Wolverine, let’s review some of the most outrageously politicized elements of the saga.
+It's clear that X-Men is the superhero franchise with the most overt and unapologetic leftist sympathies.
+Let's review some of the most outrageously politicized elements of the saga.
 Here are the top four loony leftist lies that sneaked into the X-Men movies.

 1. Animal rights trump human rights.